Discovery of energy landscapes towards optimized quantum transport: Environmental effects and long-range tunneling: Model and Dynamics

 \section{Model and Dynamics}

-We focus on quantum transport in quasi-one-dimensional systems that are coupled to local environments (see Fig. \ref{fig:scheme}).
+We focus on quantum transport in quasi-one-dimensional systems that are coupled to local environments (see Fig. \ref{fig:figure1}).
 In order to focus on the essence of the problem, we make it more tractable by introducing several simplifying assumptions.
 First, we consider the presence of only a single carrier within the quantum system, physically corresponding to a single charge or excitation.
-Second, we include the environment in a phenomenological manner, using Lindblad dissipators \cite{breuer2007_decoherence}.
-The advantage of this description is that it applies to different environments, such as from intra- or inter-molecular vibrations \cite{sarkar2020environment, juhasz2018vibrations}, phonons \cite{Eastham2013, Jager2022}, photons \cite{giri2025entanglement} or electrons \cite{Rosati2014}.
-We refer to our models as ``quasi-one-dimensional" since we test both short-range and long-range tunneling-coupling scenarios, where in the latter case there is essentially an all-to-all connectivity in the system.
+Second, we include the environment in a phenomenological way, using Lindblad dissipators \cite{breuer2007_decoherence}.
+The advantage of this description is that it applies to different environments, such as intra- or intermolecular vibrations \cite{sarkar2020environment, juhasz2018vibrations}, phonons \cite{Eastham2013, Jager2022}, photons \cite{giri2025entanglement} or electrons \cite{Rosati2014}.
+We refer to our models as ``quasi-one-dimensional" since we test both short-range and long-range tunneling coupling scenarios, where in the latter case there is essentially an all-to-all connectivity in the system.
 In what follows, we work with units of $\hbar\equiv1$ and $k_B\equiv1$.

 In the site-local basis, the Hamiltonian of the chain is given by a tight-binding model,